vshengeliya/Puppy_LInk/README.md

-Mod 2 Project at Flatiron School.
+This project called "Puppy Link" was built at Mod 2 at Flatiron School.

 Our website is a Link between Future dog owners and Breeders.
 We are a place where you can adopt a dog or give a dog for adoption!